BY-LAWS – VIRGINIA CHAPTER OF NENA

 2.2.
 Private Sector Member

 Private sector members are members who provide products or services related to public safety emergency systems and communications industries, which members include those who have retired from such positions.
-Private sector members shall have the right to vote and hold the elected offices of Secretary Treasurer, or Regional Director, as outlined in Section 4, and may serve on committees if appointed.
+Private sector members shall have the right to vote and hold the elected offices of President, Vice President, Secretary Treasurer, or Member At Large, as outlined in Section 4, and may serve on committees if appointed.

-Emergency Dispatcher Members are members who are certified, engaged in, employed as, or retired from non-management and non-supervisory positions, including call-takers, who wish to further their career in the emergency communications industry and support the goals and objectives of NENA.
-Emergency Dispatcher members may participate in chapter activities and vote on the chapter level matters pertaining to chapter business in accordance with the chapter bylaws.
-Emergency Dispatcher members may not hold an elected office.
+Telecommunicator members are members who are certified, engaged in, employed as, or retired from non-management and non-supervisory positions, including call-takers, who wish to further their career in the emergency communications industry and support the goals and objectives of NENA.
+Telecommunicator members may participate in chapter activities and vote on the chapter level matters pertaining to chapter business in accordance with the chapter bylaws.
+Telecommunicator members may not hold an elected office.

 2.4.
 Associate Member

 Associate members are members who are not eligible for public sector or private sector membership but who wish to support the goals and objectives of NENA.
 Associate members may not vote, nominate candidates for the Chapter Executive Board, or hold any office on the Chapter Executive Board.
 Associate members will not receive the annual membership directory.